FlexMeasures/tsc/tsc/meetings/2023-05-11/notes.md

 ### Roadmap

-Desire to discuss VPP capabilities, evem if those features are far out.
+Desire to discuss VPP capabilities, even if those features are far out.

 Suggestions: